cusma/pposdex/README.md

-PPoS Dex by default uses PureStake API as a service, so if you want to avoid running your own Node and Indexer all you need to do is creating an account on [PureStake](https://developer.purestake.io/) and get yout API token.
+PPoS Dex by default uses PureStake API as a service, so if you want to avoid running your own Node and Indexer all you need to do is creating an account on [PureStake](https://developer.purestake.io/) and get your API token.

 ### Step 3 - PPoS files
 Copy following PPoS Dex files on your machine: